It's been almost six years since Gardasil debuted as a blockbuster vaccine with sales that rocketed to over $1.1 billion in its first nine months.

 The important thing to know about HPV is that in almost all cases, it clears up on its own without any adverse health effects within two years in most healthy people.

-Genital HPV infection that is persistent, and more likely to lead to cancer, is most common in men and women who have had multiple sex partners.
-According to the CDC, other contributing risk factors to HPV infection that leads to cervical cancer includes smoking, having herpes, Chlamydia or HIV (the virus associated with AIDS), or another health problem that makes it hard for your body to deal with infections.
+Genital HPV infection5 that is persistent, and more likely to lead to cancer, is most common in men and women who have had multiple sex partners.
+According to the CDC6, other contributing risk factors to HPV infection that leads to cervical cancer includes smoking, having herpes, Chlamydia, or HIV (the virus associated with AIDS), or another health problem that makes it hard for your body to deal with infections.

 "Cervical cancer occurs most often in certain groups of women in the United States including African-American women, Hispanic women, white (non-Hispanic) women living in rural New York State and northern New England, American Indian women, and Vietnamese-American women.